1st Battalion, 1st Marines

-1st Battalion 1st Marines (1/1st Marines) is an infantry battalion in the United States Marine Corps based out of Camp Pendleton, California, consisting of anywhere from 800 to 2,000 Marines and Sailors, but the number fluctuates depending on the Battalion's mission.
-They fall under the command of the 1st Marine Regiment and the 1st Marine Division.
-Commonly referred to as "The first of the First."
+1st Battalion, 1st Marines (1/1) is an infantry battalion in the United States Marine Corps based out of Camp Pendleton, California, consisting of anywhere from 800 to 2,000 Marines and Sailors, but the number fluctuates depending on the battalion's mission.
+Falling under the command of the 1st Marine Regiment and the 1st Marine Division, they are commonly referred to as "The First of the First".

 Organization

 1/1st Marines is a battalion-level infantry unit composed of infantry Marines and support personnel.

 The battalion has been organized around fire and maneuver warfare in tropical, woodland, desert, or Arctic environments.
 From at least 1989, the units were organized as such: